 The Plight of the Great Green

 Many species are facing rapidly declining numbers for a variety of different reasons.
-Habitat loss, climate change, poaching, are a few of the issues that many species are facing on a daily basis.
-Bringing these issues to light, working to create awareness, and educate communities to inspire change is a large part of the work I do.
+Habitat loss, climate change, and poaching are a few of the issues that many species are facing on a daily basis.
+Bringing these issues to light, working to create awareness, and educating communities to inspire change are a large part of the work I do.
 Both locally and globally my mission is to connect people with the biodiversity in the area and the current threats they are facing.
 By empowering communities to work toward coexistence, we can create an environment that supports both human life and that of our wild friends.

 Sam recently completed a master in Biology with a wildlife conservation focus at the Miami University in partnership with San Diego Zoo Global.
 Her interest is to work within communities to inspire coexistence with wildlife through education and awareness.